 Eye Relief & Eye Box

-Since most 3 gun competition uses 223, scope bite isn't a big concern, but a wide eye relief distance gives you more room and flexibility to adjust when shooting from awkward positions.
+Now, most 3 gun competitions use 223, so getting bitten by the scope isn't a huge worry.
+But having a good chunk of eye relief distance gives you extra space and makes it easier to adjust when you're shooting from tricky positions.

 A large eye box helps when the shooter is moving and shooting fast, also helps with target acquisition.